j842-deprecated/old-install2/README.md

 #### Installing Docker Runner

-Ensure that you are not root.
+Now switch to a normal user (not root!).
 Install dRunner on the host by downloading the install script:
 ```
     wget https://raw.githubusercontent.com/drunner/install/master/drunner-install
     bash drunner-install